- Attract songbirds and butterflies to your schoolyard with wildflowers and native grasses.

 We offer assistance for all aspects of such projects.
 Cash grants under $500 are available for plants and seeds, and in-kind donations from Nursery Partners can help stretch these dollars.
 We can help you locate experts and information specific to your area – anywhere in the US.
 In the past decade, we’ve supported over a thousand such projects, and we can use this experience to help you.

-Applications for 2014 awards are due October 15, 2013.
+Applications for awards for next year are due October 15th.
 Please contact us if you have any questions.

 I have an idea or have already started a project – do I qualify for funding?